prochazkaml/game-and-watch-bootloader/README.md

 ## What is the GWLoader?

-It is (or rather, _will_ be, it's still under development) a small board containing a micro SD slot, a button and a small microcontroller (probably some cheap AVR), which fits inside the G&W. Its purpose is to eliminate the need to disassemble the G&W and hook up an STM32 programmer everytime the you want to load different homebrew onto it.
+It is (or rather, _will_ be, it's still under development) a small board containing a micro SD slot, a button and a small microcontroller (probably some cheap AVR), which fits inside the G&W behind its D-Pad.
+Its purpose is to eliminate the need to disassemble the G&W and hook up an STM32 programmer everytime the you want to load different homebrew onto it.
 Instead, with the GWLoader, you can just press its button, it will spring into life, reset the G&W's CPU and load this bootloader onto it, which will then display a nice menu.
 There, when a homebrew is selected, it is flashed onto the G&W's internal (and external, if necessary) flash and then run.

 ![3D render of the PCB design](http://gw.prochazka.ml/3drender.png)